 One measure of effectiveness would be the total attendance.
-The attendance at the 2016 Summit was 1,508 attendees (the 2014 Summit attendance was approximately 1,300; the 2015 Summit attendance was approximately 1,500).
-A total of \$66,821.30 of grant funds was expended, representing approximately \$44.31 of grant expenditure per attendee.
+The attendance at the 2017 Summit was 1,666 attendees (the 2014 Summit attendance was approximately 1,300; the 2015 and 2016 Summit attendance each was approximately 1,500).
+Since the event has been held multiple years in the same venue, the percentage of new and returning participants was also tracked.
+An estimated 69% of participants attended the event for the first time in 2017.

 Another measure of effectiveness would be the total training hours provided.
-In the 2016 Summit 42 hours of training were offered.
+In the 2017 Summit 41.5 hours of training were offered.
 Actual attendance in each class was taken and recorded electronically.
-When the individual class hours are multiplied by the actual number of people attending each class, the total was 6,823.5 hours of training provided to individual participants.
-A total of \$66,821.30 of grant funds was expended, representing approximately \$9.79 of grant expenditure per training hour provided to participants.
+When the individual class hours are multiplied by the actual number of people attending each class, the total was 7,002 hours of training provided to individual participants.